 From Butcher’s Secret to Steakhouse Star

 Butchers have known for ages that keeping the rib bone intact amps up the flavor and juiciness.
-But it wasn’t until steakhouses and fire-loving pitmasters got their hands on it that the Tomahawk became a legend.
-Toss in the rise of social media, and boom—suddenly, everyone wanted to reverse-sear one of these beasts over an open flame.
+But it wasn’t until steakhouses and fire-loving pitmasters got their hands on it that the tomahawk became a legend.
+Toss in the rise of social media, and boom — suddenly, everyone wanted to reverse-sear one of these beasts over an open flame.

 Why It’s a Next-Level Steak